 A single nuclear weapon detonated at high-altitude will generate an electromagnetic pulse that can cause catastrophic damage across the entire contiguous United States.

-Non-nuclear weapons, often referred to as radiofrequency weapons, canalsogenerateanEMP,muchmorelimited in range than a nuclear weapon, that can damage electronics, and could cause the collapse of critical infrastructures locally, perhaps with cascading effects over an areaas large as a major city.
+While much more limited in range than a nuclear weapon, non-nuclear weapons, often referred to as radiofrequency weapons, can also generate EMPs that can damage electronics, and could cause the collapse of critical infrastructures locally, perhaps with cascading effects over an area as large as a major city.

 The national security threat